-The braking system is one of the most important component of the car.
+The braking system is one of the most important components of the car.
 You can’t drive with faulty brakes and expect not to get into accidents.
 Brakes help decelerate the car and bring it to a complete halt.

 How brake rotors work